cxharris/testing-the-docs-source/docs/show-me-the-tools/taiko/taiko-quickstart.md

   </div>
 </details>

-As if that isn't enough, it also downloads Chromium, which is the browser environment it will use to automate its tests.
+It also downloads Chromium - the browser environment used to automate our tests.
 Depending on your internet connection, all this might take a couple of minutes - that Chromium download is almost 200MB.

 When it's done, you'll end up in the Taiko *recorder*: